codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a nervous javelin thrower?
-Shakespeare.
+What’s the longest word in the dictionary?
+Smiles.
+Because there’s a mile between the two S’s.

 ## Daily Trivia

-When did the online streaming service &quot;Mixer&quot; launch?
+On which day did the World Wide Web go online?
- 1. 2009
+ 1. December 20, 1990
- 2. 2011
+ 2. November 24, 1995
- 3. 2016
+ 3. November 12, 1990
- 4. 2013
+ 4. December 17, 1996

 <details>
   <summary>Answer</summary>
-  2016
+  December 20, 1990
 </details>